SOM-Research/gila/README.md

 ## Dataset

-GiLA uses [GHTorrent](http://ghtorrent.org) as data source to mine GitHub projects.
+GiLA uses [GHTorrent](http://ghtorrent.org) a scalable, queriable, offline mirror of data offered through the Github REST API.

 ## Using the tool